DanielZaksek/focus-stack-organizer/README.md

 - Supports various RAW and standard image formats
 - Associated `.xmp` files are automatically moved
 - Make sure you have write permissions in the directories
+- HeliconFocus must be installed in the default location for stacking
+- Stacked results are saved in a 'stacked' subdirectory
+- Each stack is processed with methods A, B, C, and A+B combination
+- HeliconFocus runs in silent mode (no GUI)

 ## 🛠 Planned Features

 - [x] Support for additional RAW formats and standard image formats
 - [x] Configurable time interval for stack detection
+- [x] Automatic stacking with HeliconFocus (methods A, B, C and A+B)
 - [ ] Graphical User Interface (GUI)
 - [ ] Drag & Drop functionality
 - [ ] Stack content preview